LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/NEW_raja_algs/README.md

 We point out a couple of things about the code itself.
 First, each scan method is specialized on an execution policy.
-RAJA scan methods use the same execution policies as `RAJA::forall`.
-Second, the arguments to RAJA scan methods are RAJA *span* objects which can be created using the `RAJA::make_span` helper method that takes the address of an array element and the number of elements to define the span over, in this example `N`.
+RAJA scan methods use the same execution policies as `RAJA::forall` methods.
+Second, the arguments to RAJA scan methods are RAJA *span* objects which can be created using the `RAJA::make_span` helper method that takes the address of an array element and the number of elements in the span; i.e., `N` in this example.

-Regarding the code output, the inclusive scan fills the output array with partial sums of the output array.
+Regarding the code output, the *inclusive scan* fills the output array with partial sums of the output array.
 Here, the first element of the input array is 8, so the first element of the output array is 8.
 The second element of the input array is -1, so the second element of the output array is 7, which is 8 + (-1).
 And so on.
-The exclusive scan produces the same partial sums but shifts them one slot to the right in the output array.
-The first element in the output array for the exclusive scan is `0`, the identity of the scan operator, which is `+`, since the RAJA default scan is a prefix sum when no operator is specified.
+The *exclusive scan* produces the same partial sums but shifts them one slot to the right in the output array.
+The first element in the output array for the exclusive scan is `0`, the identity of the scan operator, which is `+` in this example because the RAJA default scan is a prefix sum when no operator is specified.

 RAJA also provides **in-place** scan operations where the scan output is produced directly in the input array.
 For example: